SchmidteServices/activeTAPI-DyNav/activeTAPI-DyNav Setup and Tools/readme.md

 ## Tools

-The are some tools which address the issues with the NAV 64-Bit Client.
+Address the issues with the NAV 64-Bit Client.
 [Continue reading...](doc/x64Client.md).